Veteran, Vintage & Classic Cars (Pre 1970) and Caravans

 Alongside the steam road “locos” in the Heavy Haulage Arena, you will see the display of the more modern diesel heavy haulage featuring some of the biggest internal combustion engine haulage lorries built.
 When coupled to the huge loaded trailers in the arena, the diesel heavy haulage lorries give an amasing demonstration of strength and power.

 Motorcycles are as much an important part of the country’s engineering heritage as traction engines, tractors and other working vehicles and equipment that visitors can also see at the Great Dorset Steam Fair.
 Not only did they transport Britons to their places of work; motorcycles also served as working vehicles themselves.
-At this year’s show it is possible to see a large number of machines from what were once leading manufacturers.
-Numbers of motorcycle exhibits will be in excess of 140!
+In this year’s Section you will see a large number of machines from the beginning of motorcycle manufacture, from what were once leading makes, through to the late 1960’s.

 Preserved Military vehicles have attended the Great Dorset Steam Fair since the earliest days.
 Here you will find a vast range of over 100 military machines including tanks, trucks, jeeps and motorcycles.